Iran will take steps next month to curb short-notice IAEA inspections - official

 "If favorable actions are taken before that time...Iran will not interfere with the admission of (IAEA) inspectors under the additional protocol," he said.

-Iran this month resumed enriching uranium to 20% fissile strength at the underground Fordow nuclear plant, a level Tehran achieved before striking the 2015 deal aimed at curbing Tehran's nuclear programme.
+Iran this month resumed enriching uranium to 20% fissile strength at a nuclear plant, a level Tehran achieved before striking the deal aimed at curbing Tehran's nuclear programme.

 "Of course, Washington will not have all the time in the world ... the window of opportunity is very limited," Rabiei said.

+"If they are serious about negotiations and if they want to obtain a re-engagement of all the stakeholders in the JCPOA, they firstly need to refrain from further provocations and secondly respect what they no longer respect, that's to say their obligations," the presidency official told reporters on condition of anonymity.

+The official did not give a sequencing on how a lifting of sanctions during a return to compliance would work, but said the French and U.S. administrations were clear on what needed to be done and how.

-(Additional reporting by Polina Devitt in Moscow, Writing by Parisa Hafezi; Editing by Angus MacSwan)
+(Additional reporting by Polina Devitt in Moscow, Writing by Parisa Hafezi; Editing by Angus MacSwan, William Maclean)

 ((parisa.hafezi@thomsonreuters.com; +971 56 216 8363; Reuters Messaging: parisa.hafezi@thomsonreuters.com; Twitter: @PHREUTERS))